pramnora/atom/README.md

 ...by using Atom code editor having been installed on a home based Desktop Computer PC which is running Windows 10 Pro OS/Operating System.

 -----

 **NOTES**:-

 **NOTE(1)**: It's possible to work both inside of Windows Explorer/and, inside of Atom code editor;
 and, any changes you make to either the directory/file structure will be reflected inside of Atom, instantly, right away.

 **NOTE(2)**: When working on changing folders/files inside of GitHub itself...; then, it's necessary to use Atom 'Fetch/Pull'...;
-so, that all of the most reacent changes made inside of GitHub will be fully 'updated' inside of Atom.
+so, that all of the most recent changes made inside of GitHub will be fully 'updated' inside of Atom.